The information in this article applies to:

 How can I create an accessibility ramp with hand rails and a landing?

-Creating an accessibility ramp with handrails and a landing is easy to accomplish in Home Designer Pro and Home Designer Architectural using the Ramp tool, which behaves much like the stair tools in the software.
+Creating an accessibility ramp with handrails and a landing is easy to accomplish using the Ramp tool, which behaves much like the stair tools in the software.

 Before ramps are created, make sure that the heights for what they are referencing are already set correctly.

-While the landing shown is this example is at drawn at a right angle of 90 degrees, keep in mind that, as with stairs, we could draw these two segments at various angles and still generate a landing between them.
+While the landing shown in this example is drawn at a right angle of 90 degrees, keep in mind that, as with stairs, we could draw these two segments at various angles and still generate a landing between them.

 Two simple examples in Floor Plan: